Vnymark/foody/README.md

 # Foody

 #### A website for recipes, ingredients and a shopping list.
-#### Hosted with Firebase with a Firebase backend connected to the recipes, but not the shopping list.
+#### Hosted with a Firebase backend connected to the recipes, but not the shopping list.

 ## To Do
 #### At the moment the project is built around Bootstrap and have to use Jquery to get a working navbar on mobile devices.
 A better solution would be to rebuild the project around ng-bootstrap (or build it manually, instead of using Jquery).